 - Season one: various places in the UK

 - Season two: Valentines Mansion and Gardens, Ilford, Essex.
 A 300-year-old private mansion.

 - Seasons three and four: Harptree Court, Bristol, Somerset.
 It’s a bed and breakfast that remained open during filming.

-- Seasons five and six: Welford Park, Newbury, Berkshire.
+- Seasons five to 10: Welford Park, Newbury, Berkshire.
 An historic private home.